 Higher installation and Maintenance Costs

-As you could have guessed, installing a dual-zone HVAC system is likely to be expensive, probably as twice expensive as a single-zoned HVAC setup.
-Maintenance costs will also be similarly expensive, as you will be having multiple systems to maintain and sometimes repair over the years.
+As expected, installing a dual-zone HVAC system is twice as expensive as a single-zone arrangement.
+Maintenance will be costly because you will have several systems to maintain and repair over time.

 Potential Increase in Energy Cost